sampsaoinonen/TiRa-RouteOptimizer/README.md

-**RouteOptimizer** is a navigational tool that uses and compares A* and Fringe Search pathfinding algorithms to find the most efficient route in a city street network.
+**RouteOptimizer** is a navigational tool that uses and compares A* and Fringe Search pathfinding algorithms to find the most efficient route in Helsinki street network.
 The project allows users to simulate and visualize shortest path searches and evaluate the performance of used algorithms.